lifan0913/node-mongo-complete-bootcamp-2019/04-express-build-natours-api/notes.md

 ## Param Middleware

 Param middleware is middleware that only runs for certain parameters, so basically when we have a certain parameter in our URL.
 In our example the only param that we have is the ID.
 So lets write a middleware that runs when the ID is present.
 In a param middleware we also have acess to a 4th param, we usually call it the `val` which stands for value.

+---

+## Chaining Multiple Middleware Functions

+Whenever we want to define a middleware we only ever pass one middleware function.
+Until now we only have been using a Middleware , now we are going to chain them.

+In this examples we are going to chain a middleware to the post method to verify is the req.body is correct before running the createTour middleware.